MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wias_lerror.md

 WIAS_LERROR(g_pIWiaLog, WIALOG_NO_RESOURCE_ID, ("MyClass::MyMethod, This is my text and my lValue = %d", lValue));
 ```

-The WIAS_LERROR macro is not recommended for Windows Vista, because it does not record its output to the *Wiatrace.log* diagnostic log file.
+The WIAS_LERROR macro is obsolete and not recommended for use because it does not record its output to the *Wiatrace.log* diagnostic log file.
 It is recommended that the [WIAS_ERROR](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wiamdef/nf-wiamdef-wias_error) macro be used instead.

 ## -see-also